 How to Dye Silks Naturally

-We love playsilks – they’re wonderful for all kinds of imaginative play including dress up, small world play, and tents.
-For years I’ve been too intimidated to dry dyeing my own but thanks to a gentle push from the curriculum we’ve been using this year – The Peaceful Press (if you didn’t see our posts from weeks one or two, you can check them out here and here), I finally tried it (and loved it!)!
-To see just how easy it is to dye your own silks with natural spices and foods, please continue reading below.
+For years I was too intimidated to try coloring my own but thanks to a gentle push from the curriculum we’ve been using this year – The Peaceful Press (if you didn’t see our posts from weeks one or two, you can check them out here and here), I finally tried it (and loved it!)!

 You can find several suggestions for natural dyes in our beloved Farm Anatomy.